 The Grounds Of Alexandria

-If you’re nice to the Grounds man, he’ll let you in on his best-kept secret: the Lock In.
-Hidden behind a huge door, The Grounds of Alexandria’s private dining space, Lock In is perfect for escaping the hustle and bustle of the rest of the venue and relishing in a superb stash of top shelf whisky and spirits.
+If you’re nice to the Groundsman, he’ll let you in on his best-kept secret: the Lock-In.
+Hidden behind a huge door, The Grounds of Alexandria’s private dining room, Lock In is perfect for escaping the hustle and bustle of the rest of the venue and relishing in a superb stash of top-shelf whisky and spirits.

-Located within Sydney casino The Star, BLACK By Ezard is a luxe restaurant that makes the most of the city’s harbour views and focuses on a seasonal menu of premium grass, grain and Wagyu steaks.
-The restaurant’s Onyx private dining room is a truly glamorous and exclusive space, featuring a 10 metre wide hand painted mural, jet black panelling and handmade pendant lighting.
+Located within Sydney casino The Star, BLACK Bar & Grill is a luxe restaurant that makes the most of the city’s harbour views and focuses on a seasonal menu of premium grass, grain and Wagyu steaks.
+The restaurant’s Onyx private dining room is a truly glamorous and exclusive space, featuring a 10-metre wide hand-painted mural, jet black panelling and handmade pendant lighting.
 It can accommodate up to 26 of your squad.